ZentaChain/Zentachain/README.md

 *The most obvious benefit to using a decentralized exchange over a centralized one is their "trustless" nature.
 You are not required to* *trust the security or honesty of the exchange since the funds are held by you in your personal wallet and not by a third party.*

-*Another advantage to the decentralized model is the privacy it provides.
+*Another advantage of the decentralized model is the privacy it provides.
 Users are not required to disclose their personal details to* *anyone, except if the exchange method involves bank transfers, in which case your identity is revealed only to the person that is* *selling or buying from you.*

 *For more follow the below link:*